Emergency Kits for Everyday Places

 - pen and notepad

-If at all possible, consider getting your child a watch that has phone capabilities.
-Some schools ban phones from being brought to school but watches are okay.
+If possible, consider getting your child a watch that has phone capabilities.
+Some schools ban phones from being brought to school, but watches are okay.

 Assembling the kit

-- Place items in a container and place it inside of a zipped portion of your child's backpack.
+- Place the items in a container and place this inside of a zipped portion of your child's backpack.

 - Set a rule that these items are not to be touched except in times of emergency.

-- Your child is responsible for taking his school kit back and forth from school.
+- Your child is responsible for taking the school kit back and forth from school.
 This way, there is always easy access to the kit's contents.
-If left at school, it can't be used for any emergencies on on the way to school or on the way home.
+If left at school, your child will not have the opportunity to use the kit for any emergencies on the way to school or on the way home.

-Here are some questions to ask your child's school before you pack the school kit.
+Here are some questions to ask your child's schoolteacher or administrator before you pack the school kit.
 Use the answers to modify this list if it adds value or if it's a requirement.
 You may find they require far less but don’t feel the need to provide less.

 Tip: Because Datrex Emergency Purified Drinking Water has a 5-year shelf life, these 4.2 oz pouches can sit in your child's school kit for a long period of time and remain good.
 It is a set-it-and-forget-it product.
 While a water bottle with filtration ability (like LifeStraw, etc.) can be large and bulky, you can save room by packing other contents of the kit compactly into the bottle itself.